Construction ERP Software: Best Systems For Residential, Commercial & Infrastructure

 Site managers gain a holistic view of all raw materials, tools, heavy equipment, and workers across sites and warehouses.
 With access to location, usage, and inventory stock data, site managers can reduce waste and improve asset reliability.

-Construction ERP Software reduces inventory waste and over/under-stocking scenarios, meaning lower carrying costs.
+Construction ERP reduces inventory waste and over/under-stocking scenarios, meaning lower carrying costs.
 It can be integrated with MRP tools to ensure materials are available when needed.

 6. Project Management